Hachimankira/Hachimankira/README.md

 - 👋 Hi, I’m @Kiran Shrestha
 - 👀 I’m interested in Full Stack Development
-### :- 🌱 I’m currently working in as project manager:
+- 🌱 I’m currently working in as backend developer at CAB Tech
 - 💞️ I’m looking to collaborate on Agile Board projects like Jira, and Frontend projects etc.
 - 📫 How to reach me, Email: kiran9860819025@gmail.com or kiran.pasalnp@gmail.com